 A classic.
 Literally all you need to do is learn four basic chords and you’ll be strumming almost every hit song you’ve heard in your life.
 And plus it’s super versatile – you can belt out some country tunes or jam to some rock classics.
 Hit up Guitar Center across from the Westside Pavilion on Pico and check out Chordie for tabs and you’ll be singing covers of all your favorites in no time.

 Another classic, and another where you can learn some basic chords and be rocking out in a flash.
 I personally love the keyboard not only so I can feel soulful as I pretend to be Adele, but also for when I’m feeling funky and use the sound effects to change all of the notes to strange sounds and animal noises.
 It’s actually the best; over break I learned the Spongebob Squarepants theme song and played it completely in howls and screams, it was a fun time.
 OnlinePianist is a great place to start figuring out the chords and makes it super easy for beginners to pick up.

 Don’t roll your eyes!
 This is probably the best one on this list.
 I got one of these suckers for only $2.
 Two dollars!
 It’s almost a crime NOT to get one.
 Although fair warning, your roommate will probably cry in pain while you’re trying to learn how to play.
 Best to do this one alone, far from civilization as you figure out how to play it, but then come back and dazzle all of your friends when you whip it out of your pocket and literally blow them away.
 There’s plenty of tutorials on YouTube, or you can check out Harptabs to get you started.

 Or you could just keep it simple and rock out the old fashioned way, with a bunch of friends crowded around a TV while you pretend you’re a rockstar.

-What’s your favorite free summer activity?
+What instruments do you play in your spare time?
 Comment below or tweet us @dbmojo.